mainmatter/playbook/development-process/README.md

 # Development Process

-An effective development process supports the team rather than stand in its way.
+An effective development process supports the team rather than providing another obstacle to work around.
-It does not introduce a set of formalities only for the sake of it and favors enablement and communication over top-down management.
-A good process also ensures the right tasks are being worked on at the right time (and in a proper way) and provides a reasonable level of short term predictability.
+It does not introduce a set of formalities only for the sake of it and favors communication between all contributors over top-down management.
+A good process also ensures the right tasks are being worked on at the right time (and in an appropriate manner) and provides a reasonable level of short term predictability.
 At the same time it remains flexible enough to adapt to unexpected events.

-The simplabs development process has a few key characteristics and goals:
+The simplabs development process distinguishes itself through certain characteristics and goals:

-- It ensures all project stakeholders get heard and no single party dictates a project's priorities.
+- It ensures all project stakeholders are being heard and the project's priorities are not being dictated by a single party.
-- It is designed to deliver high-quality results in a structured, traceable manner.
+- It is designed to deliver high-quality results in a structured, comprehensible manner.
-- It fosters open and reproducible communication and sharing of know-how among the team members which is particularly important for remote teams.
+- It fosters open and replicable communication and sharing of know-how among team members which is particularly important for remote teams.
-- It puts a focus on planning and preparing all work before it is started to make execution as smooth as possible.
+- It puts a focus on planning and preparing all work before getting started to ensure an execution as smooth as possible.
 - It does not rely on any particular tools and works for projects and teams regardless of the available infrastructure.

 ## Iterations

-Our development process is based on _"iterations"_ in which a clearly defined set of tasks is being worked on and ideally completed during the iteration.
+Our development process is based on _"iterations"_ in which a clearly defined set of tasks is being worked on and ideally completed within the same iteration.
-Iterations are similar to what's often referred to as sprint but we refrain from that terminology for its negative connotations - after all, the goal is not to rush work out but to build a project incrementally and iteratively.
+Iterations share similarity to what is often referred to as sprints but we made a conscious decision to refrain from that terminology due to its negative connotations - after all, the goal is not to rush work out but to build a project incrementally and iteratively.
 The concrete tasks for an iteration are identified, defined and prepared collaboratively with all project stakeholders before the iteration starts.
-We do not recommend maintaining a backlog with tasks for all of the work that needs to happen for a particular project as that backlog is very likely to change constantly anyway and most teams end up with a large number of tasks that will never be tackled and will eventually be outdated and closed untouched.
-Instead, only the tasks that are relevant at the time the iteration starts should be defined, prepared and then planned.
+We do not recommend maintaining a backlog filled with all tasks that need to be worked on for a particular project as that backlog is very likely to change constantly anyways.
+Doing it like this, most teams end up with a large number of tasks that will never be tackled and will eventually be outdated and closed untouched.
+Instead, only the tasks that are relevant at the start of the iteration should be defined, prepared and then planned.

-The main purpose of iterations is to set expectations on all sides and provide short-term predictability and plannability for the stakeholders that need it.
+The main purpose of iterations is to set expectations on all sides and provide short-term predictability and planability for the stakeholders requiring it.
-Iterations should be short enough to still remain predictable and long enough to provide enough time to finish meaningful work.
-The concrete iteration length for a project must be defined when kicking off the project and can be adopted afterwards.
-Iterations are a team effort and should be planned and executed collaboratively with team members supporting each other to complete the work that was planned.
+Iterations should be short enough to remain predictable and long enough to supply enough time to finish meaningful work.
+The concrete iteration length for a project must be defined when kicking off the project but can still be adapted afterwards.
+Iterations are a team effort and should therefore be planned and executed collaboratively with team members supporting each other to complete the work as planned.

 ### Roles

-Our development process works with flat project teams without dedicated project managers.
-For any given iteration, one of the team members (a designer or engineer) will take on the role of _"Iteration Lead"_ who is responsible for planning the iteration and ensuring smooth execution.
-This is a rotating role so that every member of the team will assume it every once in a while (unless they opt out).
+Our development process functions with flat project teams without dedicated project managers.
+For any given iteration one of the team members (a designer or engineer) will take on the role of _"Iteration Lead"_ .
+That person is responsible for planning the iteration and ensuring smooth execution.
+It is conceptualised as a rotating role so that every team member will assume it every once in a while (unless they opt out).

 Making the iteration lead a rotating role ensures that all team members hear the perspectives of all project stakeholders and do not get stuck in only recognizing their own perspective.
-It also gives everyone on the project team the notion of ownership, responsibility and empowerment and raises them above the feeling of being mere executors of someone else's commands.
+It also gives everyone on the project team the notion of ownership, responsibility and empowerment by raising their mindset above the feeling of being mere executors of someone else's commands.

 The main responsibility of the iteration lead is to consult with the business experts (and all other relevant project stakeholders like marketing, designers or engineers) and prepare the iteration.
-Once the iteration started, any changes to it that are requested go through the iteration lead for assessment (who might consult with other project stakeholders for priorization).
+Once the iteration starts, any requested changes to it go through the iteration lead for assessment (who might consult with other project stakeholders for priorization).

 ### Iteration Preparation

 The purpose of the iteration preparation phase is to define the tasks that are most relevant to be worked on during the next iteration.
-The tasks assigned to an iteration should reflect **all** of the work that is going to happen, not only feature work - in particular they should reflect design and UX work and purely technical tasks like refactorings as well.
-The prepared tasks will then be presented to the team in the planning meeting that kicks the iteration off.
+The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work - in particular they should reflect design and UX work but purely technical tasks like refactorings as well.
+The prepared tasks will then be presented to the team as part of the planning meeting that kicks the iteration off.
 In order to prepare these tasks, the iteration lead synchronizes with the business experts and other project stakeholders to:

 - identify the most relevant tasks from each project stakeholder's perspectives;
-  the goal here is to find a good balance between work on features and other aspects like bug fixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements coming in for example from the marketing department or other stakeholders
+  the goal here is to find a good balance between work on features and other aspects like bug fixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements for instance coming in from the marketing department or other stakeholders
-- help the respective stakeholders translate feature or other change requests into actionable tasks; this can include discussing different options for implementing a change along with their potential implications and related effort; the iteration lead will often not have the knowledge to do that personally but will then involve the respective experts in these conversations
+- help the respective stakeholders translate features or other change requests into actionable tasks; this might include discussing different options for implementing a change along with their potential implications and related effort; the iteration lead will often not possess the required knowledge to do that personally but will then involve the respective experts in these conversations
-- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to end and eliminate all inherent risk, we try to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts
+- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we try to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts